 The problem here is that Windows treats them almost as two completely separate things that don’t necessarily relate and yet, given a system image, a system image should be enough.

 So if we want to try and restore my files, what we’re restoring from is a backup of C, but you’ll notice that the backup of C does not include a Windows folder.
 So is this coming from the backup that I did that included files or is this coming from my system image?
-I honestly don’t know but it clearly is not saving everything; it’s not making available everything to restore at that granular level.
-If there were a file in my /Windows folder that I wanted to go get, I couldn’t having backed up the way I have backed up here.
+I honestly don’t know but it clearly is not saving everything; it’s not making everything available to restore at that granular level.
+If there were a file in my /Windows folder that I wanted to go get, I couldn’t, having backed up the way I have backed up here.

 Now with your folder; the same thing.
 My belief is that this might be the system image and that this might be my data file image because you can see that this is everything that is in /users/LeoN which is my user folder on this particular machine.